totalgood/pycon-2016-nlp-tutorial/docs/notes/proposal.md

 ### Wrap-Up and Discussion (30 min)

-As time permits we will answer questions and discuss how these techniques are being used for a state-of-the art natural language pipeline employed at Talentpair.
-We employ "Hierarchical Context-Partitioned Word Vectors" to match candidates seeking work (in the form of resumes) and opportunities offered by employers (in the form of role descriptions).
+As time permits we will answer questions and discuss how these techniques are being used for a state-of-the-art natural language pipeline employed at Talentpair.
+We use "Hierarchical Context-Partitioned Word Vectors" to match candidates seeking work (in the form of resumes) and opportunities offered by employers (in the form of position descriptions).

 ### Additional Notes